 - Last year the GEC Network welcomed Dr Lotte Hoek (University of Edinburgh), to share the success story of her journey from thesis to book.
 Dr Hoek’s monograph, Cut-Pieces: Celluloid Obscenity and Popular Cinema in Bangladesh, was published in 2014 by Colombia University Press and was awarded the prestigious Bernard S. Cohn Book Prize from the Association for Asian Studies (AAS).

-- Members of the GEC network can also sign up to an email discussion list > a space for news of workshops, jobs and funding opportunities and discussion of research, fieldwork and career development - everything from the practical to the theoretical.
+- Members of the GEC network can also sign up to a dedicated Facebook Group and as well as an email discussion list > a space for news of workshops, jobs and funding opportunities and discussion of research, fieldwork and career development - everything from the practical to the theoretical.

 ***FOLLOW BASAS @BASASoffical***